o0oooo0o/SVM/README.md

 But there may be a lack of detail, so please understand this.
 (Beacause I'm not good at it yet..)
 And I post the sites that I used to refer to the most while studying here.
 Most of them are Korean sites, but there are also foreign sites sometimes.
-Most of them are really good sites.
+They are all good sites.
 ```
 * **I'm dealing with supervised learning in my other repository.** Please refer to that, too.
 *  Here I'm just talking about the SVM.